mpld3/mpld3/doc/faq.rst

 - **Does mpld3 work for large datasets?**

   Short answer: not really.
-Mpld3 is designed for small to medium-scale visualizations, and this is unlikely to change.
-The reason is that mpld3 is build on the foundation of HTML's SVG, which is not suited for large datasets.
+Mpld3, like matplolib itself, is designed for small to medium-scale visualizations, and this is unlikely to change.
+The reason is that mpld3 is built upon the foundation of HTML's SVG, which is not particularly well-suited for large datasets.
 Plots with more than a few thousand elements will have noticeably slow response for interactive features.

-  Big data visualization requires specialized tools which take direct advantage of your system's GPU.
-One project to keep an eye on is [vispy](http://vispy.org), a Python visualization library built on OpenGL which includes specific optimizations for visualizing larger datasets.
+  Big data visualization requires specialized tools which do careful automatic data summarization and/or take direct advantage of your system's GPU.
+There are a couple other Python projects that are making great headway in this area:

+- `Bokeh <http://bokeh.pydata.org/>`_ is a project which targets browser-based graphics, and recent releases are beginning to do big data in the browser the right way.
+- `VisPy <http://vispy.org>`_ is another effort to provide easy visualization of large datasets.
+It is based on OpenGL, with plans to add a WebGL backend.

 - **What matplotlib features are not supported?**